Marcia Lewis

 Marcia Lewis (August 18, 1938 – December 21, 2010) was an American character actress and singer.
 She was nominated twice for the Tony Award as Best Featured Actress in a Musical (Chicago and Grease) and twice for the Drama Desk Award for Outstanding Featured Actress in a Musical (Chicago and Rags).

 Life and career

-Lewis was born in Melrose, Massachusetts and raised in Cincinnati, Ohio.
-She was a registered nurse at the University of Cincinnati Hospital and Mount Sinai Hospital (Manhattan) and received her RN from the Jewish Hospital School of Nursing in Cincinnati in 1959.
+Lewis was born in Melrose, Massachusetts, and raised in Cincinnati, Ohio.
+She earned her RN from Jewish Hospital School of Nursing in Cincinnati in 1959 and worked as a registered nurse at the University of Cincinnati Hospital (Ohio) and Mount Sinai Hospital (NYC).